Trial by Combat

 Trial by Combat (US title: Dirty Knights' Work) is a 1976 British action adventure comedy film directed by Kevin Connor and starring John Mills and Donald Pleasence.

+The film was also known as A Choice of Weapons.

 Plot

 A British organisation known as the Knights of Avalon is discontent that so many criminals can evade the law.
 So they decide to secretly hunt down these criminals, and battle and execute them with medieval weapons.

 One day the founder of the organisation, Sir Edward Gifford, witnesses their actions, and they execute him too.
 His son, Sir John Gifford, decides to investigate his father's murder.